Yvonne Atkins: Series 4

 Yvonne pleads innocent for the murder of Virginia, but the authorities refuse to believe she is innocent.
 Yvonne manages to cause a power cut, and uses this time to escape, she is almost over the wall when Fenner spots her, he and Karen Betts (Claire King) manage to stop her, and this makes Betts believe Yvonne is guilty of Virginia's murder.
 When Fenner is promoted to Wing Governor, Maxi - who he is now sleeping with - admits she and Al murdered Virginia and framed Yvonne, when she starts blackmailing Fenner about their affair, Fenner actually teams up with Yvonne and tells her the truth about what really happened to Virginia.
 When Yvonne's friend Denny returns to G-Wing, she helps them by seducing Al and recording her confession of Virginia's murder.
+When the truth about Virginia’s murder is revealed, Maxi and Yvonne fight on a table.
+They fall on the floor and Maxi briefly strangles Yvonne and Yvonne punches Maxi in the face.
+Tina Purvis then breaks up the fight by attacking Maxi for killing Virginia.
 Yvonne makes a new enemy of Snowball Merriman (Nicole Faraday), who is actually in a relationship with Yvonne's son Ritchie.
 Snowball is planning to escape by setting off a bomb in the prison, which results in tragedy for the prisoners, however she is caught at the gate and Fenner allows Yvonne into Snowball's cell, allowing her to "teach her a lesson".